‘The Young And The Restless’ Spoilers For The Next Two Weeks: Victor Panics – Philly Reunites

 Ashley Sees Some Action Out Of Town

-The Young And The Restless spoilers have Ashley Abbott (Eileen Davidson) still out of town with Ravi Shapur (Abhi Sinha) who’s looking hot thanks to his makeover.
+The Young And The Restless spoilers have Ashley Abbott (Eileen Davidson) still out of town with Ravi Shapur (Abhi Sinha), who’s looking hot thanks to his makeover.
 A mysterious bearded man asks Ashley out to dinner.
-Is this a newcomer rival for Ashley’s heart?
-Ravi might be crushed!
-Also, Ashley sees her sister Traci Abbott (Beth Maitland) who weighs in on Ashley and Ravi’s potential romance.
+Is this newcomer a rival for Ashley’s heart?
+Ravi might be crushed.
+Also, Ashley sees her sister, Traci Abbott (Beth Maitland), who weighs in on Ashley and Ravi’s potential romance.

 Traci likes Ravi despite Jack Abbott’s (Peter Bergman) dire warnings about her dating an employee.
-The Young And The Restless spoilers predict Traci tells Ashley she thinks Ravi doesn’t have to be Mr. Right, but he could be Mr. Right Now.
+The Young And The Restless spoilers predict that Traci tells Ashley she thinks Ravi doesn’t have to be Mr. Right, but he could be Mr. Right Now.
 Traci tells Ashley this could be something light and fun with a different type of guy than she usually dates.
 Ashley gives Traci’s advice some thought.

 Victor Struggles And The Family Piles On

 The Young And The Restless spoilers promise after Victor Newman (Eric Braeden) is blocked from Reed Hellstrom’s (Tristan Lake Leabu) party, he sends a new car to his grandson.
 Victoria Newman (Amelia Heinle) devastates Reed when she says he can’t keep it.
-Later, Nikki Newman (Melody Thomas Scott) lays into Victor calling him a liar and SOB.
+Later, Nikki Newman (Melody Thomas Scott) lays into Victor, calling him a liar and a SOB.
 Nikki is not softening her stance on The Mustache.

-Little does the family know, Victor has done so much worse when it comes to Chloe Mitchell (Elizabeth Hendrickson) and Victor is desperate to cover his tracks, so the truth doesn’t come out.
+Little does the family know, Victor has done so much worse when it comes to Chloe Mitchell (Elizabeth Hendrickson), and Victor is desperate to cover his tracks, so the truth doesn’t come out.
 To do so, The Young And The Restless spoilers say Victor needs to leave Genoa City for a bit.
 Other spoilers reveal Chloe will not be coming back in handcuffs.
-Chloe Mitchell is done at Y&R for now but could return at a much later date.
+Chloe Mitchell is done at Y&R for now, but could return at a much later date.

 Victor comes clean and the Newman Family will never be the same today on #YR! pic.twitter.com/G4FTg5oZV6